North Carolina History & Facts

-What genealogical and historical societies, archives, museums, associations and libraries are available for Polk County, MO?
+What genealogical and historical societies, archives, museums, associations and libraries are available for Polk County, NC?

-A list of Polk County Historical and Genealogical Societies, Libraries, Archives.
-See also list of Statewide Missouri Archives, Historical & Genealogical Societies.
+A list of Polk County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
+See also a list of Statewide North Carolina Archives, Historical & Genealogical Societies.

-Where can I connect with other Polk County, MO Researchers through message boards and forums?
+Where can I connect with other Polk County, NC Researchers through message boards and forums?

-What other genealogical resources are available in Polk County, MO?
+What other genealogical resources are available in Polk County, NC?

 The following are web links to Genealogy, Records and Resources pertaining to Polk County.
-A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
-Some have free access some have to have a payment.
-This is just a directory which has been gathered or submitted.
-I do not endorse or promote one genealogy site above another.
+A majority of these genealogy links fall into 3 categories: Professional Sites, Personal Sites or Organization Sites.
+Some have free access some require a payment.
+This is merely a directory that has been collected or submitted.
+I do not recommend or promote one genealogy site over another.